-Donations of funds to purchase books or other library materials are gratefully accepted.
-The library staff and donor decide on suitable material to be purchased with the funds.
-A commemorative bookplate can be placed in each item, if requested.
-The Library is a registered charity under the Canadian Income Tax Act.
+Donations of funds to purchase a book or books are gratefully accepted.
+The staff and donor decide on a suitable book or books to be purchased with the funds.
+A commemorative bookplate can be placed in each book, if requested.

-Materials purchased in this way are not considered as permanent monuments and are subject to the same criteria as other items in terms of replacement.
+Books purchased in this way are not considered as permanent monuments and are subject to the same criteria as other items in terms of replacement.